prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 * On ApplyConnectorOptimization Optimizer, add new ConnectorPlanOptimizer called JdbcJoinPushdown

-* JdbcJoinPushdown needs to implement ConnectorPlanOptimizer and the optimze method use ConnectorPlanRewriter to rewrite the JoinNode to a TableScanNode
+* JdbcJoinPushdown needs to implement ConnectorPlanOptimizer and the optimize method use ConnectorPlanRewriter to rewrite the JoinNode to a TableScanNode

 * Handle JoinNode on JdbcJoinPushdown ConnectorPlanRewriter.